corentin-ryr/MultiMedEval/readme.md

 For Llama2 on a V100 with 32G it takes 18min to benchmark MedQA:
 * batch size: 36
 * 125 token/second
 * There is some problems when using float16 (sometimes it gives nan values in logits).
-The solution is to use bfloat16 (it was trained using that) but the format is poorly supported on v100 and earlier GPUs (it reduces the parforms by 50%).
+The solution is to use bfloat16 (it was trained using that) but the format is poorly supported on v100 and earlier GPUs (it reduces the performance by 50%).
 * Training on A100 XXX

+## Indexing problem

+There use to be an indexing problem because we need to check that the generation_config is good.